 Anti-Cancer and Anti-Age Related Macular Degeneration

-Historically it was known as a food with the ability to restore energy, increase strength and stamina, and improve the quality of the blood.
+Historically spinach was known as a food with the ability to restore energy, increase strength and stamina, and improve the quality of the blood.

 So, it is not surprising that spinach is among the vegetables listed as a superfood.
 After all, who can forget how strong Popeye would get after eating his spinach?